Bhupinder Singh (New Zealand cricketer)

 Bhupinder Singh (born 31 October 1986) is an Indian-born New Zealand former cricketer.
 He played 22 first-class, 26 List A, and 14 Twenty20 matches between the 2009–10 and 2013–14 seasons, almost all of which were for Auckland.
 He also represented New Zealand A on their 2010 tour of Zimbabwe.

 Born at Kapurthala in the Indian Punjab, Bhupinder was educated at Papatoetoe High School in Auckland.
-He played A team cricket for Auckland sides from 2008–09 before making his senior debut in a November 2009 Plunket Shield fixture against Canterbury.
+He played A team cricket for Auckland sides from 2008 to 2009 before making his senior debut in a November 2009 Plunket Shield fixture against Canterbury.
 Primarily a bowler, he took over 80 top-class wickets for Auckland.
 At the 2017 New Zealand general election, he stood for ACT New Zealand in the Manukau East electorate.